cdelgehier/oio-docs/doc/source/sandbox-guide/linux_support.rst

 Unsupported distributions
 +++++++++++++++++++++++++

-All the distribution not explicitely mentioned as supported must be considered unsupported, e.g.:
+All distributions not explicitely mentioned as supported must be considered unsupported, e.g.:

-* Debian 8 *"jessie"*: not supported
+* Debian 8 *"jessie"*
-* Debian 9 *"stretch"*: not supported
+* Debian 9 *"stretch"*

 Other versions of supported distributions must be considered unsupported, eg:

 * Ubuntu 14.04: not supported
 * Ubuntu 12.04: not supported
-* **Ubuntu 18.04** (Bionic Beaver): officially not supported, it requires the support of *Openstack Queens* itself expected for soon.
+* **Ubuntu 18.04** (Bionic Beaver): officially not supported, it requires the support of *Openstack Queens* which is expected soon.
 Please refer to the :ref:`label-support-openstack` page for more information.